The REAL Costa RicaFind it Fast! Use Search

 If you wish to be married in a Catholic Church in Costa Rica, there are about 10 tons of things you must do to qualify.
 If you have been married before and are divorced, things REALLY get nutty.
 My wife is Catholic and we tried!
 We just gave up as the wedding would have been delayed about a year just getting the paperwork and taking the various classes.

 It is possible that pre-marital classes taken in another country could be transferred.
-I would suggest contacting the Church here at least six months early to find out what things you must do to qualify.
+I would suggest contacting the Church here at least six months before to find out what things you must do to qualify.

 If possible, and if you are lucky enough to have a Spanish speaking priest in your local church, have him contact the archdiocese in San José.
 Start this process very early.